abi-spyro/vuejs-presentation/README.md

-# This is a presentation created using reveal.js
+# This is a presentation created with reveal.js

 <p align="center">